PoKeRGT/userscripts/README.md

 The left half of the video controls the volume, while the right half controls the time.

 This script provides a convenient way to interact with YouTube videos using the mouse, making it easier to adjust the volume and seek to specific times during playback.

+## Netflix Mouse Control User Script

+This user script allows you to control the volume and time of Netflix videos using your mouse wheel.

+By scrolling up or down, you can adjust the volume and seek forward or backward in the video.

+The script also ensures that the mouse control is only active when watching a Netflix video, providing a seamless and convenient viewing experience.